huan/docker-simple-mail-forwarder/README.md

 ok 20 ESMTP TLS AUTH by testi@testo.com/test
 ```

-You are set! :-]
+You are all set! :-]

-Environment Variable and Default
+Environment Variable and Default Values
 ----------------------------------
 `SMF_CONFIG`: MUST be defined. no default setting. (set me!
 I'm the only parameter~)